alemart/surgescript/docs/tutorials/loops.md

 } while(i <= 10); // this condition is false
 ```

-Since the condition is false, the block of code is executed only once.

 *Note:* do-while loops are available since SurgeScript 0.6.0.

 For loops
 ---------

-A for loop is a more controlled repetition structure when compared to a while loop.
+A for loop is a more controlled repetition structure compared to a while loop.
 For loops support an initialization command, a condition and an increment command.
 The syntax is as follows:

 ```cs
 for(initialization; condition; increment) {